mwat56/Nele/README.md

 * `static/` for static files (like e.g. PDF files),
 * `views/` for page templates

-Apart from setting that `datadir` option to your liking you don't have to worry about it anymore.
+Apart from setting that `datadir` option to your liking you don't have to worry about it any more.

 As mentioned before, it's always advisable to use _absolute pathnames_, not relative one.
 The latter are converted into absolute ones (based on `datadir`) by the system, but they depend on where you are in the filesystem when you start the program or write the commandline options.